51: 11/2004

 that many of those 10x customers had very low future value, and the

 future outlook is what drives stock prices.
+Jim

-If you are a consultant, agency, or software developer with clients
+-------------------------------If you are a consultant, agency, or software developer with clients

 needing action-oriented customer intelligence or High ROI Customer